Abik1221/Tana_teachings/frontend/README.md

 Professional, responsive, and scalable frontend for the **Tana Teachings** platform, built with **React (Vite)**, **Tailwind CSS**, and reusable components for clean UI and fast development.

-For a deeper architecture and component reference, see DOCS.md.

----

 ## Features

 - Fully responsive layout (desktop & mobile)